austinblizard/github-pages-with-jekyll/index.md

 ---
 title: "Welcome to my blog!"
 ---
 Blog joke of the day - "As a blogger, I constantly feel cold, probably because I’m surrounded by so many drafts."
+---
+Blog joke of the day - "As a blogger, I constantly feel cold, probably because I’m surrounded by so many drafts."